-Constraints can be added to a experiment definition to search for the optimum within a limited region.
+Parameter Constraints can be added to an experiment definition to search for the optimum within a limited region.
 Once the constraints are defined, all the suggestions generated by SigOpt are guaranteed to satisfy the constraints.

 Linear Inequality Constraints

 Linear inequality constraints can be used to define restrictions depending on multiple parameters.
 Multiple linear constraints can be defined at the same time where each constraint must affect more than one parameter.
 The region where all the constraints are satisfied is called the feasible region.
-SigOpt will find the maximum inside the feasible region, while guaranteeing that no suggestion is placed outside the feasible region.
+SigOpt will find the optimum inside the feasible region, while guaranteeing that no suggestion is placed outside the feasible region.
 In the case of multiple constraints, SigOpt also checks the existence of the feasible region at experiment creation.
+For constraints that cannot be explicitly expressed as linear inequalities (e.g., nonlinear or blackbox), refer to the Metric Constraints documentation on defining constraints through thresholding on metric values.

 Defining an Experiment with Linear Inequality Constraints